 Objective 4.1: Work with the Mono County Arts Council or other agencies to acquire funding for public art screening to enhance corridor scenic qualities and mitigate potential visual impacts.

-Objective 4.2: Where feasible, use public art elements such as natural rock sculptures or designed low-profile investment required in new or expanded facilities, reduce auto emissions, and increase the energy efficiency of the transportation system.
-Share responsibility for implementation of TDM actions with the Town, Caltrans and the private sector, including developers of new projects and existing employers.
+Objective 4.2: Where feasible, use public art elements such as natural rock sculptures or designed low-profile existing employers.

 GOAL III Provide for the development of a transportation and circulation system that preserves air quality in the County.